 When combing through survey data, you might notice shifts in customer behavior or preferences that can help you stay ahead of the curve in your industry.

 Are you getting lots of feedback that a particular entree would be better with a certain topping?
 Give the people what they want and try it out!

 Is a new cocktail making waves in a trendsetting city and popping up in your guests’ survey responses?
 Ask your bartender to work their magic.

 How to Ask Restaurant Survey Questions

 Let’s face it – your customers are busy.
 It’s simply not practical to ask diners for feedback face to face and run through a bunch of restaurant survey questions at the table with them.
 Interrupting a date with a restaurant questionnaire?
 That’s just awkward.

-In the age of COVID-19, consumers are getting increasingly used to doing business online, which makes digital questionnaires an excellent option for your restaurant’s surveys.
+In today’s digital age, consumers are getting increasingly used to doing business online, which makes digital questionnaires an excellent option for your restaurant’s surveys.
 Here are a few ways you can use technology to reach your guests.